torvalds/linux/Documentation/driver-api/usb/gadget.rst

-1. Register a driver for the particular device side usb controller hardware, such as the net2280 on PCI (USB 2.0), sa11x0 or pxa25x as found in Linux PDAs, and so on.
+1. Register a driver for the particular device side usb controller hardware, such as the net2280 on PCI (USB 2.0), sa11x0 or pxa25x as found in GNU/Linux PDAs, and so on.
 At this point the device is logically in the USB ch9 initial state (``attached``), drawing no power and not usable (since it does not yet support enumeration).
 Any host should not see the device, since it's not activated the data line pullup